idio-lang/DIPS/source/implementing-idio/evaluator/evaluating-basics.rst

 This "top level" is usually described as the *environment* during :lname:`Lisp` language processing.
 Of course "environment" has an alternative meaning to us shell-people so I'm slightly loathe to use it.
-The virtual machine's register is still *env*, though.
+The virtual machine's register is still *env*, though, as a throwback to our :lname:`Scheme`-ly origins.

 You might ask why we want to *define* things rather than simply assign to them, auto-creating the name in the top level as we go?
 Well, I